SpenceKonde/megaTinyCore/megaavr/extras/Ref_Digital.md

 PORTA.PORTCTRL = 0;           // simple assignment is okay because on DA, DB, and DD-series parts, no other bits of PORTCTRL are used, saves 3 words and 4 clocks
 ```

-These parts (like many electronics) are better at driving pins low than high (all values are from the typ. column - neither min nor max are specified; one gets the impression that this is not tightly controlled):
+These parts (like many electronics) are better at driving pins low than high.
+With slew rate limiting enabled, the pins take about twice as long to transition. (all values are from the typ. column - neither min nor max are specified; one gets the impression that this is not tightly controlled):

 | Direction   | Normal | Slew Rate Limited |
 |-------------|--------|-------------------|